When Should You Consider Filing for Guardianship of an Incapacitated Adult in North Carolina?

 Guardianship is a serious intervention that assigns a court-appointed individual (the guardian) the legal authority and duty to make decisions on behalf of the incapacitated adult (the ward).
 You should consider filing for guardianship in North Carolina when:

 The guardianship process in North Carolina (Chapter 35A, Article 3) begins by filing a petition in the clerk’s office of the superior court of the county where the proposed ward resides.
-The petition must include:
+The petition must include information tending to show that the respondent is incompetent and the names and addresses of the respondent’s next of kin and other persons as required by statute.

-After the petition is filed, the court sets a hearing.
-At the hearing, the judge reviews evidence, hears testimony from medical experts, the proposed ward, and family or concerned parties.
-If the court finds that the adult is incapacitated and that guardianship is necessary and appropriate, it issues letters of guardianship.
+After the petition is filed, the court sets a hearing before the clerk.
+At the hearing, the clerk reviews evidence, hears testimony from medical experts, the proposed ward, and family or concerned parties.
+If the clerk finds that the adult is incompetent and that guardianship is appropriate, it appoints a guardian and issues letters of guardianship.
 These letters grant the guardian authority as specified by the court, which may be limited or full authority over personal care and/or finances.
 See N.C.
 Gen. Stat. § 35A-1105.

 Because guardianship removes certain rights from the ward, North Carolina law requires the court to consider less restrictive alternatives first.
 You should discuss options such as: